How to Use AWS Systems Manager Session Manager Instead of SSH

 --policy-arn arn:aws:iam::aws:policy/AmazonSSMManagedInstanceCore

-# 4. Create an instance profile and attach the role
+# Create the instance profile and add the role

 aws iam create-instance-profile \